micro-lc/micro-lc/README.md

 ## Horizontal micro-frontend
 Are you interested in horizontal split micro-frontends?

-Take also a look at [micro-lc-element-omposer][micro-lc-element-composer]!
+Take also a look at [micro-lc-element-composer][micro-lc-element-composer]!

 # Getting Started